loreBart/CoroutineWorker/README.md

 Simple Android minimalist framework to write background task using coroutine.

 Written in Kotlin just for fun.
+Any constructive criticism and / or appreciation is welcome.

 Example of use: